wilsonism/geo702/syllabus.md

 Gilmore, Ruth Wilson.
 2007.
 “The California Political Economy:”, in Golden gulag : prisons, surplus, crisis, and opposition in globalizing California.
 Berkeley: University of California Press.
 30-86.

 Gregory, Derek.
 1990.
 “Editorial: Gregory D. (1990).”
 Environment and Planning D: Society and Space 8:1-6.

+Harvey, David.
+1992.
+"Social Justice, Postmodernism and the City."
+International Journal of Urban and Regional Research 16 (4):588-601.

 Hawkins, Harriet.
 2019.
 “Geography’s creative (re)turn: Toward a critical framework.”
 Progress in Human Geography 43 (6):963-984.